hsf-training/hsf-training-databases-basics/_episodes/06-conditions-database.md

    - Recreate the database structure, populate it with the example data for alignment and calibration conditions, and verify that the tables and relationships are correctly implemented.

 2. **Exercise 2: Querying Conditions Data**
-   - Write a query to retrieve the latest `PayloadIOV` for a specific `GlobalTag` and `IOV`.
+   - Write a query to retrieve for a specific `GlobalTag` the names of the `PayloadTypes` and summary number of `PayloadIOV`s per type.
-   - Extend the query to retrieve all payloads for a given `PayloadType`.

 These exercises reinforce the concepts and demonstrate how Conditions Databases support real-world data management in high-energy physics experiments.